Kartrexofficial/Extended-DT-Module/README.md

 **Working on all devices**

-# ⚠️ Module Archived, So don't ask me about it anymore.
+# ⚠️ This is not an officially supported MRX7014 project.
 <br />

-# V3.0.0 - Stable Released
+# V.E.1.0.0 - Stable Released

 </div>